Lung Biopsy

 Bronchoscopic biopsy

-The local anesthetic used in your mouth or nose generally tastes bitter and may make it hard to swallow.
+The numbing medicine used in your mouth or nose generally tastes bitter and may make it hard to swallow.

 Needle biopsy

-When you are given the shot to numb your skin at the needle biopsy site, you will feel a sharp stinging or burning that lasts a few seconds.
-When the needle is inserted into the chest, you will again feel a sharp pain for a few seconds.
+When you are given the medicine to numb your skin at the needle biopsy site, you will feel a sharp stinging or burning that lasts a few seconds.
+When the biopsy needle is inserted into the chest, you will again feel a sharp pain for a few seconds.

-The sedative will make you feel sleepy and relaxed.
+If you were given a sedative before the biopsy, you may feel sleepy and relaxed.
 If you are given general anesthetic, you will be asleep during the biopsy.

 Risks